 Standard sections of an article (by any title), such as introduction, literature review, method, findings, discussion.

 In addition to the standard stuff, your paper should conclude with a section, “Implications”.
 This can be short as a paragraph or considerably longer; whatever makes sense to you for your paper.
 You should clearly spell out implications for (1) qualitative criminology, (2) quantitative criminology, and (3) policy or practice.

 Finally is the references, contributor bio(s), and acknowledgement section.
 Authors are not anonymous and reviewers are strongly encouraged to identify themselves.

 Tables and figures can go in text or at the end.

 Format: We review papers in any intelligible form.
 Keep in mind that better formatted and otherwise better looking papers are, subconsciously or not, reviewed more favorably.
 You may want to note, however:

 There is not a word limit, but, all else equal, “less is more.”

 We no longer publish appendixes.
 You can share things like interview guides on CrimRxiv or another repository and then link to them within your paper.

-Reviewers: When you click “Request Publication”, a box will appear (see image, below).
+Referees: When you click “Request Publication,” a box will appear (see image, below).
 Therein, please list ten people you deem qualified to review your paper.
 Include their institutional affiliations and emails.
 They should have a PhD and hold a faculty, “Postdoc”, or equivalent research position; they should not have an educational/mentoring, professional, or close relationship with you.
-They should not have previously read your paper (to your knowledge).
+You or a co-contributor should not have personally sent them the paper for comments or another reason.